agencyleeds/legal-documents/Website Terms & Conditions.md

 The term ‘you’ refers to the user or viewer of our website, application, content and/or material (and "your" will be construed accordingly).

-Our website, application, content and/or material may cookies.
+Our website, application, content and/or material may use cookies.
 By using our website, application, content and/or material and agreeing to these terms and conditions, you consent to our use of cookies in accordance with the terms of our cookies policy.

 ## Use of this Website, Application, Content and/or Material